Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 Cathal Divilly: That's interesting, sort of perceived proximity piece Colin is… what're you doing?
 You're bridging the gap between kind of, that sense of maybe distance that people feel, is it?
 And good leaders are aware of this?

-Dr Colin Hugues: Yeah, so perceived proximity talks about this whole notion of how, how proximate or how close you think someone is or they feel.
+Dr Colin Hughes: Yeah, so perceived proximity talks about this whole notion of how, how proximate or how close you think someone is or they feel.
 And I remember reading an article number of years ago I can't remember the author, but they talked about virtual leaders or remote leaders needing to, needs to feel to employees like that leader is down the hallway so that when I need you, I can get to you, I think in making yourself available and make that effort for people.
 You're actually sending a clear message to them that you're here to support them, instead of just saying “oh I'm too busy and sorry I'll get back to you when I can”.

 You know, like if you're if you're really taking your leadership role seriously, well, then you'll make time and you'll get back to them and support them because they have a road block and they need you to help them through that.